dmcgrann/dmcgrann.github.io/_posts/2018-05-24-my_first_coding_project.markdown

 I watched the lessons and read over the examples countless times.
 I also checked around for other sources of information, and as I mentioned, I went back through the scraping lessons.
 I set up some basic scraper methods, and they worked well enough in pry that I thought I was on my way.
 Then, I watched another lesson, and I learned about the challenges of scraping table data.
 All of the data on my website was table based.
 Worse yet, a lot of the data was sourced from other places.
 There weren't many nodes or unique identifiers to work with.
 In sum, my evidence seemingly did not support my argument.

-At this point, I had to change course with my project.
+At this point, I changed course with my project.
 I chose a new page on the same website that looked to be a bit easier to work with, and I ran a number of tests to see what kind of data that I could actually scrape.
 In the end, I created an app that collected information for one academic program to be easily viewed in one place.
-The app allows a user to choose between the overview and contact information, and it will also provide a list of courses and a list of faculty.
-This is pretty basic stuff, but it could be useful for marketing purposes.
-Say the program has a table at a recruitment event, they could have a couple tablets at the table, allowing people to flip through the basics while waiting to speak to a recruiter.
-And as long as other programs use the same basic web layout, then the app could be useful across an institution.
+The app allowed a user to choose between the overview and contact information, and it will also provide a list of courses and a list of faculty.
+This was pretty basic stuff, but it did not really statisfy the objectives of the project.

-I am not sure that I have anything insightful to add about coding a CLI or a scraper method.
-Hopefully, however, others can relate to my overall experiences with the learning process.
+I decided to take a few days off.

+When I came back to the project, I wanted to see if the issue was the website or the code, so I looked at a course list at a different university.
+The html on this page was completely different, but I got the same results.
+This was actually really helpful because I realized that my code was the issue.
+I went back to my original page, and when looking at the inspector, I realized that I had not gone deep enough with my scraper method.
+I also revisited my solution to the student scraper lab.
+I borrowed from this and created an array of hashes for my course information.
+After a quick meeting with my instructor, I was able to write methods to make all of my objects work together.
+I now have an app that provides a list of courses; users can select a course from the list, enter another selection, return to the menu, or quit.
+While still basic, this is more in line with my goals for the project.

+My first coding project served as a good reminder that learning is hard but rewarding.
+As expected, I learned quite a bit about Ruby while working on this, but there were also a few other practical takeaways: 1) work at comfortable pace 2) use all available resources  3) talk to people 4) don't forget to practice self-care.